 With TeX, the text surrounding the mathematics is part and parcel of the technical document, and TeX needs \$'s to distinguish the two.
 These can be included in the plain text, but it is somewhat ugly.
-The heuristics described in Sec.
-5 go a long way in determining what is mathematics and what is natural language.
+The algorithm described in Sec.
+5 goes a long way in determining what is mathematics and what is natural language.
 Accordingly, the export method consists of identifying the mathematical expressions and enclosing them in \$'s.
 The special symbols are translated to and from the standard TeX ASCII names as for the program translations.
 Alternatively one can use LaTeX's \[...\] open/close math zone delimiters.
+You can convert an equation in UnicodeMath to LaTeX in UnicodeMathML by clicking on the TeX button.